-Dee Wallace makes a brief appearance in the opening when she discovers slaughtered cattle.
+Dee Wallace makes a brief appearance to discover slaughtered cattle in the opener.
 Then we meet our hero, a guy in a wheelchair.
 Actor Matt McCoy, who appeared in two Bigfoot movies before Abominable, plays a man disabled in an accident.
 He is brought to a house in the woods as per doctor’s orders.
-The one man accompanying him, a nurse, is a total dick…who doesn’t believe McCoy when he begins to see the hot chicks in the house next door being dragged into the woods by a Yeti.
+The male nurse accompanying him is a total dick…who doesn’t believe McCoy when he begins to see the hot chicks in the house next door being dragged into the woods by a Yeti.

 Abominable is straight up old school rubber monster fun and has a great cast, including Jeffrey Combs (in ridiculous redneck cap, glasses, and wig), Lance Henriksen, Paul Gleason (aka: Mr. Vernon from The Breakfast Club), and Tiffany Shepis.
 Even Yeti can’t keep his hands off her when she hops in the shower.

 That’s what’s so cool about this film.
 This Yeti doesn’t let walls, windows, or doors stop him.
 He will invade a bitch’s home and drag her right out of it!
 A majority of the victims are killed at the house.
 It’s not like they go frolicking in the woods.
 And McCoy watches it all through his binoculars, which makes for some great horror scenes.
 Of course, his attempts to warn them are foiled by his asshole nurse.